Position

 What does a Tour Guide do?

 A Tour Guide leads visitors on exciting journeys through various locations.
-They share interesting stories and facts about the places.
-Tour Guides often work in museums, historical sites, or national parks.
-They plan routes and make sure everyone has a good time.
-They also answer questions and help with any problems that might come up.
+They share interesting facts and stories about the places they visit.
+Tour Guides work in many different settings, such as museums, historical sites, and national parks.
+They plan routes and schedules to make sure visitors have a fun and educational experience.
+Tour Guides also answer questions and help visitors understand the history and culture of the place.

 View Tour Guide jobs nearby